OFS/opae-sdk/plugins/vfio/readme.md

 Currently, the vfio plugin will not automatically load.
 One must use the OPAE configuration file in order to enable it.
-The example below shows how to enable it by adding a configuration item into the configurations dictionary (as identified by the `vfio` name) and by adding the idendtifier to the list of plugins.
+The example below shows how to enable it by adding a configuration item into the configurations dictionary (as identified by the `vfio` name) and by adding the identifier to the list of plugins.

 ```json